X86 memory models: Memory segmentation

 Four registers are used to refer to four segments on the 16-bit x86 segmented memory architecture.
 DS (data segment), CS (code segment), SS (stack segment), and ES (extra segment).
 Another 16-bit register can act as an offset into a given segment, and so a logical address on this platform is written segment:offset, typically in hexadecimal notation.
 In real mode, in order to calculate the physical address of a byte of memory, the hardware shifts the contents of the appropriate segment register 4 bits left (effectively multiplying by 16), and then adds the offset.

 For example, the logical address 7522:F139 yields the 20-bit physical address:

 Note that this process leads to aliasing of memory, such that any given physical address has up to 4096 corresponding logical addresses.
 This complicates the comparison of pointers to different segments.

 Pointer sizes

 Pointer formats are known as near, far, or huge.
+These examples each load two adjacent integers into AX and DX from an address stored at [reg].